Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 Seton Hall Pirates at Prudential Center

 Seton Hall plays at the Prudential Center in Newark, New Jersey, which opened in 2007 and helped revitalize the downtown area of the city.
-The arena currently seats 18,700 for basketball games and is also home to the NHL's New Jersey Devils.
+The arena currently seats 18,711 for basketball games and is also home to the NHL’s New Jersey Devils and the PWHL’s New York Sirens.
 The arena also hosts concerts and other events, including the 2019 MTV Video Music Awards.

 FAQS

 The Seton Hall Pirates play their basketball games at Prudential Center in Newark, New Jersey.
-The seating map for Prudential Center can be viewed here.
+The seating map for Prudential Center can be viewed on Ticketmaster(Opens in new tab).

 Reviews